msillano/UD18-protocol-and-node-red/readme.md

 UD18 as also the optional capability to cut off the charge (FCOP) when some trigger conditions are meets.

-UD18 can communicate via Bluetooth and two applications can be downloaded, one for PC and another App for smartphone.
+UD18 can communicate via Bluetooth and two applications can be downloaded, one for WIN-PC and another App for smartphone.

 ![The UD18 test flow](images/2020-03-01.161247.shot.png)